EPCCed/Intro-to-HPC/content/Week2_Parallel_Computers/Connecting_Multiple_Computers.md

 Correct - we spend money on very fast supercomputer networks to ensure the minimum of delay when different nodes to communicate with each other

-That’s right - ARCHER has almost 2000 times as many CPU-cores as Wee ARCHIE so it is built on a much larger scale
+That’s right - ARCHER2 has almost 13000 times as many CPU-cores as Wee ARCHIE so it is built on a much larger scale

 ```